yihangtao/Awesome-Collaborative-Perception/README.md

   - Task: Segmentation
   - Input: RGB Image
   - Publication: ICRA 2020
-  - Feature: A multi-stage handshake communication mechanism where the neural network can learn to compress relevant information needed for each stage; Using matching score to determine _who to connect with_.
+  - Feature: A multi-stage handshake communication mechanism where the neural network can learn to compress relevant information needed for each stage; Using a matching score to determine _who to connect with_.

 ## Model Enhancement

+Currently, several works have focused on improving collaborative perception performance by leveraging advanced models or refining the existing model structures.
+Here are some examples.

+- **MP-Pose** (Multi-Robot Collaborative Perception with Graph Neural Networks) [[paper](https://arxiv.org/abs/2201.01760)] [~~code~~]
+  - Mode: Intermediate Collaboration
+  - Dataset: AirSim-MAP
+  - Task: Segmentation
+  - Input: RGB Image
+  - Publication: ICRA 2022
+  - Feature:  The first work employing GNN to solve a multi-view/multi-robot perception task with real robot image data.

 ## Robustness